What helps to get rid of athlete's foot?

 How effective are these athlete's foot treatments?

-• athlete's foot had cleared up in 17 out of 100 people who didn't treat it,
+• Athlete’s foot cleared up in 17 out of 100 people who didn’t treat it

-• and in 73 out of 100 people who used the medication.
+• It went away in 73 out of 100 people who used the medication.

-Terbinafine isn't less effective than other medications with allylamine, even though it's used for just one week.
+Terbinafine is just as effective as other medications with allyamines, even though it’s used for just one week.
+Alzole medications offer similarly effective treatment.

 The drugs that are used in topical medication for athlete’s foot are well tolerated.
 They can cause slight reddening of the skin or a mild burning sensation, but other side effects are rare.